StuartRiffle/YellowLISP/README.md

 Garbage collection is mark-and-sweep, and considers everything that's in the global scope, or referenced by the function scopes of the current callstack, to be reachable.
 If GC fails to free at least 10% of the cell table capacity, the table is expanded by 1.5x, to avoid situations where an almost-full cell table triggers GC over and over again.

 Tiny string values (4 characters or less) are stored directly in the CONS cell.
 Longer ones are stored in a string table and indexed.
-Identical strings are pooled and reference counted, and released by the GC when no longer needed.
+Identical strings are reference counted, and released by the GC when no longer needed.

 Runtime errors are handled as exceptions, and are caught by the REPL.
 Asserts and unexpected C++ exceptions are surfaced as "internal" errors.
 Those cases are bugs and need fixing.

 ## Building

-On **Windows**, build and run the Visual Studio solution in the root of the repository.
+On **Windows**, build and run the [Visual Studio](https://visualstudio.microsoft.com/downloads/) solution in the root of the repository.

-On **Linux** (or anything like that), build using CMake by going into the `Build` folder and typing this:
+On **Linux** (or anything like that), build using [CMake](https://cmake.org/) by going into the `Build` folder and typing this:
 ```
 cmake -DCMAKE_BUILD_TYPE=Release ..
 make